svrooij/smartmeter2mqtt/README.md

 [![PayPal][badge_paypal_donate]][paypal-donations]
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg?style=flat-square)](https://github.com/semantic-release/semantic-release)

 This application can listen to your (Dutch) Smartmeter with a P1 connector, and send the data to several outputs.
-I plan to support the following methods:
+Currently supporting the following methods:

-- [x] JSON TCP socket
+- JSON TCP socket
-- [x] Raw TCP socket
+- Raw TCP socket
-- [x] Website with websockets (and ajax fallback) for client side refresh
+- Website with websockets (and ajax fallback) for client side refresh
-- [x] Http json endpoint to get the latest reading
+- Http json endpoint to get the latest reading
-- [x] Webrequest to external service
+- Webrequest to external service
-- [x] MQTT
+- MQTT (with home assistant integration)

 Supporting other services like some website where you can monitor historic data is also possible.
 [Building your own output](#support-for-output-x) is explained a bit lower on this page.